esquinas/ease64/README.md

 `11  51  41  15  60`

 Then, go back to the same ASCII table and look up your two octets.
 As you see, most values are three octets long.
 The key here is to ignore the third octet from the right.
-With some values, you will have more than one character to choose from.
+In some cases, you will have more than one character to choose from.
 That's fine.

 | Octal  | Character              | Other option         |